fzi-forschungszentrum-informatik/P3IV/docs/sections/usage.md

 ├── p3iv_utils_probability
 └── p3iv_visualization
 ```
 The package `p3iv/p3iv` is the metapackage that is "binding" other packages.
-As introduces above, it contains the scripts to execute the simulation environment and serves as directory to store simulation results.
+As introduced above, it contains the scripts to execute the simulation environment and serves as directory to store simulation results.

 The core functions to run the environment are inside `p3iv/p3iv_core`.
 Bindings to data sources such as drone datasets, functions to run the simulation framework and configuration files are located in this package.